whiprandolph/bestseller/Part 3 - The Deepest Revolution/18 - The Deepest Revolution.md

 The promised land is real, and I'll tell you what else I learned -- _**WE are the promised land**_.
 Every single person can be one of our many messiahs, one of our many liberators as we free ourselves from the biggest trap in human history.
 And the more messiahs, the more liberators, the better.
 We are our own saviors.

 The path won't be easy, as Jesus Christ, Harriet Tubman, and other spiritual leaders around the world have shown.
 But now is the time.
 People are suffering as prison slaves.
 Pollution is causing all manner of diseases and destruction.
 Racism and sexism persist, as do the wars that kill the poor and profit the rich.
-Nonhumans are dying in large numbers, and humans won't last long if we don't change.
+Nonhumans are dying in large numbers, and humans won't last long if we don't change course.

 Kings and billionaires of unhealthy nations threaten, bribe, trick, and trap people to support all these terrible things and more.
 The only solution is to create new nations, one community at a time, where people live with mutual respect for each other and the Earth.